Supervision (old regulations)

 Thesis advisor

-is responsible for the research project, adequate supervision, the laboratory infrastructure, and the salary of the candidate and must be a lecturer with PD title or a Professor at the University of Bern.
+The thesis advisor is responsible for the research project, its adequate supervision, the laboratory infrastructure, and the salary of the candidate and must be a lecturer with a PD title or a professor at the University of Bern.

 A co-thesis advisor can be appointed to support the thesis advisor.

-She/He is normally a part of the research team or close network of the thesis advisor, a habilitation (PD title) is not required.
+The co-thesis advisor is an expert in the field of the PhD project and is chosen by the thesis advisor.
+They are normally part of the research team or close network of the thesis advisor.
+A habilitation (PD title) is not required.

-The co-thesis advisor certifies her/his role in the supervision of the PhD student with a written statement and discusses the research project on a regular basis with the student.
+The co-thesis advisor certifies their role in the supervision of the candidate with a written statement and discusses the research project with the candidate on a regular basis.

-The participation of the co-thesis advisor to the 1st and 2nd year exams in substitution of the thesis advisor is possible.
-The co-thesis advisor can not replace the thesis advisor at the thesis defense or for validating the PhD Thesis, but participation is favored.
+It is possible for the co-thesis advisor to replace the thesis advisor in the 1st and 2nd year exams.
+However, the co-thesis advisor cannot replace the thesis advisor at the thesis defense or for the evaluation of the PhD thesis, but their participation is recommended.
+If both the thesis advisor and the co-thesis advisor participate, they express one common grade and give one evaluation.

 Co-referee

-should be an expert in the research area of the thesis project but must not be affiliated with the same institute/department as the thesis advisor.
-He/ she meets with the candidate at least twice a year to discuss and assess progress of the thesis work, as well as advising and supporting the candidate, is present at the exams, and is present at the thesis defense.
+The co-referee should be an expert in the research area of the PhD project but must not be affiliated with the same institute/department as the thesis advisor.
+The co-referee advises and supports the candidate and meets with them at least twice a year to discuss and assess the progress of the PhD project.
+They are present at the exams and the thesis defense.

-guides the candidate on the tailor-made training program reported in the doctoral agreement, together with the candidate and the thesis advisor, and evaluates the progress report.
-The candidate’s previous education and the relevance to the planned research work is taken into account.
-The mentor is also a mediator in case of conflict within the thesis committee.
-The mentor is a member of one of the GHS committees and is assigned during the interview.
-He/She chairs the defense and can also be chosen as examiner during the 1st and 2nd year exams.
+Together with the candidate and the thesis advisor, the mentor supports the candidate in creating their curriculum reported in the Doctoral Agreement, taking the candidate's previous education and the curriculum's relevance to the planned research work into account.
+The mentor also evaluates the annual Progress Report and is a mediator in case of conflict within the thesis committee.
+They are a member of one of the Expert Committees and are assigned during the interview.
+They chair the defense and can also be chosen as examiner during the 1st and 2nd year exams.

-In the GHS each PhD student is supported by a team of experts.
-The specific role of the different type of supervisors is specified in the table below:
+At the GHS, each candidate is supported by a team of experts.
+The specific role of the different kinds of supervisors is specified in the table below:

 Downloads